s-ccs/paper-UnfoldMakie/typst/main.typ

 = Statement of need

 `UnfoldMakie.jl` is a Julia package for visualization of electroencephalography (EEG), with a focus on event-related potentials (ERPs), especially regression-ERPs (rERPs).
-It can accompany Unfold.jl @ehinger2019unfold, a toolbox for regression-ERP analysis, but is equivalently a standalone tool and independent from Unfold.jl).
+It can accompany Unfold.jl @ehinger2019unfold, a toolbox for regression-ERP analysis, but is also a standalone tool and independent of Unfold.jl).
+The package is mainly based on the following packages: Makie.jl  @danisch2021makie and AlgebraOfGraphics.jl for visualization, Unfold.jl for regressions, Topoplots.jl for interpolation of topoplots.

-In an earlier study @mikheev2024art, we asked novice and expert practitioners for insights into their ERP visualization practices, and consequently used their responses to improve UnfoldMakie.jl.

-UnfoldMakie.jl fills the gap as one of the only dedicated EEG visualization libraries with a focus on speed, ease of use, adaptability and detailed documentation.
+UnfoldMakie.jl fills the gap as one of the only dedicated EEG visualization libraries with a focus on speed, ease of use, customization and detailed documentation.
 At the same time, it still allows explorative analysis (zooming/panning) and vector graphics with publication-ready figures.
-This is achieved by the modularity of Makie.jl @danisch2021makie, which allows to switch between two backends: CPU-supported vector graphics CairoMakie.jl and GPU-supported interactive GLMakie.jl and WGLMakie.jl.
+This is achieved by the modularity of Makie.jl, which allows switching between two backends: CPU-supported vector graphics CairoMakie.jl and GPU-supported interactive GLMakie.jl and WGLMakie.jl.

 Anyone who works with EEG, MEG, ERP, iEEG or other time-series data is a target audience of this package.

+In an earlier study @mikheev2024art, we asked novice and expert practitioners for insights into their ERP visualization practices.
+The result of this user study were used to improve UnfoldMakie.jl.

 = Functionality

 UnfoldMakie.jl has the following benefits:
-- Fast.
+- Fast on first run.
 Julia allows to plot complex figures fast.
-For instance, it is able to plot one figure with 20 topoplots in 0.7 seconds, which is x-times faster, compared to MNE / MATLAB.
+For instance, it is able to plot one figure with 50 topoplots in 1.9 seconds (1.6 sec with DelaunayMesh interpolation), which is 18 times faster, compared to MATLAB.
+Although, it is slower than MNE by 1 second. #footnote[The measurements were done by using BenchmarkTools.jl. @BenchmarkTools.jl-2016 Be aware that results of benchmarking tools can vary each run and depends on a OS, package environment, etc.]
+- Fast on updating.
+The main advantage of Julia is the speed with which the figures are updated.
+UnfoldMakie.jl can update an animation with 50 timestamps 2.6 times faster than MNE.
 - Highly adaptable.
-The package is primarily based on Unfold.jl, Makie.jl and AlgebraOfGraphics.jl.
+Modularity of Makie.jl allows creation of modular functions.
 - Customable.
 Majority of EEG researchers preferred flexibility of coding as the most important feature of the tool.
 That's why we allowed users to flexibly customize different aspects of the plot.
 - Documented.
-Extensive documentation with many usage examples.
+Extensive documentation with many usage examples and docstrings for each important function.
 - Interactive.
 Several plots make use of Observables.jl which allows fast updating of the underlying data.
 Several plots already have predefined interactive features.
 - Scientific colormaps by default.
 According to our earlier study @mikheev2024art, 40% of EEG researchers do not know about the issue of scientific color maps.

-We currently support nine general EEG plot types:

 #figure(
+  table(
+  columns: (auto, auto, auto),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*Languages*], [*Package*], [*Median speed*]
+  ),
+    [MATLAB],
+    [EEGLAB],
+    [36 sec],
+    [Julia],
+    [UnfoldMakie\
+    UnfoldMakie with DelaunayMesh interpolation],
+    [1.998 sec\
+    1.648 sec],
+    [Python],
+    [MNE],
+    [0.826 sec]
+),
+  caption: [Time benchmarking for topoplot series with 50 topolots in 3 different packages (first run)], )

+#figure(
+  table(
+  columns: (auto, auto, auto),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*Languages*], [*Package*], [*Median speed*]
+  ),
+    [Julia],
+    [UnfoldMakie],
+    [3.512 sec],
+    [Python],
+    [MNE],
+    [9.116 s]
+),
+  caption: [Time benchmarking for topoplot animation with 50 timepoint in 2 different packages], )

+We currently support nine general EEG plot types (Figure 1). and two Unfold-specific plots: Design matrices and Spline plots.

+#figure(
   image("complex_plot.png", width: 80%),
   caption: [8 plots generated by UnfoldMakie.jl.
 A) ERP plot, B) Butterfly plot, C) Topoplot, D) Topoplot timeseries, E) ERP image @jung1998analyzing, G) Channel image, H) Parallel coordinate plot @ten2006design.], ) <glacier>

-Also we support two Unfold-specific plots: Design matrices and Spline plots.

 = State of the field

 There are dozens of libraries for ERP visualization in Python and MATLAB.
-The most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB @delorme2004eeglab, FieldTrip @oostenveld2011fieldtrip, ERPLAB @lopez2014erplab and Brainstorm @tadel2019meg.
-Also, EEGVIS @ehigner_2018eegvis could be mentioned.
+Most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB @delorme2004eeglab, FieldTrip @oostenveld2011fieldtrip, ERPLAB @lopez2014erplab and Brainstorm @tadel2019meg.
+Also worth mentioning is EEGVIS @ehigner_2018eegvis.

-The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and commercial software Brain Vision Analyzer (22%) also showed significant usage, as well as custom scripts written in programming languages such as R, Python, Julia (42%).
+The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software Brain Vision Analyzer (22%) also showed significant use, as did custom scripts written in programming languages such as R, Python, Julia (42%).

 There are not many EEG/ERP visualization libraries on Julia.
 Currently, we could find NeuroAnalyzer.jl @Wysokinski_NeuroAnalyzer, EEGToolkit.jl @Pereyra_EEGToolkit, Neuroimaging.jl @Luke_Neuroimaging.
-However they are more focused on analysis of raw EEG data, while our package is more specialized for visualization of ERPs and rERPs.
-Also there are #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.
+However, they are more focused on the analysis of raw EEG data, while our package is more specialized on the visualization of ERPs and rERPs.
+There are also #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.

 = Funding
 Funded by the Deutsche Forschungsgemeinschaft (DG, German Research Foundation) – Project-ID 251654672 – TRR 161.